superawesome-org/sa-mobile-sdk-ios/docs/02 Loading ads.md

 After setting up the SDK, the first thing you'll want to do is start loading ads.

-To do so, the first thing you'll need is to declare your view or view controller as implementing the `SALoaderProcol`, which is a custom AwesomeAds protocol:
+To do so, you'll need to make your view or view controller implement the `SALoaderProcol`, which is a custom AwesomeAds protocol:

 ```
 @interface MyViewController () <SALoaderProtocol>